pathros/smart-home/README.md

 Deploy a domotics system to automatically and/or remotely control water supply, windows opening and closing, turning on/off the lights, garden watering, and more.

+Since I am barely starting this project, I only will focus on the "windows opening and closing control" part.

-The scope comprises development and deployment on a VPS server.
+For future work, this project will comprise development and deployment on a VPS server.

 ## Background